apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 .. note::

-   Configuration of the firewall on CentOS7 is beyond the purview of this guide.
+   Configuration of the firewall is beyond the purview of this guide.

 To do so, simply use the following two commands: